 The English curriculum is designed with two broad aims in mind: to provide students with the vital literacy skills necessary to lead successful lives in the modern world, and to foster an appreciation for literature written in the English language.
 This development of all literacy skills –reading, writing and oracy – also allows students to access the broader curriculum whilst simultaneously creating literate, knowledgeable students through creative engagement with texts.

 The wider English curriculum aims to develop lifelong readers: this has a beneficial impact across school in general.
-The Accelerated Reader scheme is an important aspect of our work which involves all students in Years 7 and 8.
+The Accelerated Reader scheme is an important aspect of our work which involves all students in Years 7, 8 and 9.
 This allows us to promote reading for pleasure and at the same time, monitor, evaluate and review the impact that personal reading has on student progress.
 The Literacy Co-ordinator’s close working relationship with the English department is crucial to the success of Accelerated Reader.
 Based in the school library, the Literacy Co-ordinator promotes AR reading with form tutors and the school has a designated weekly tutorial slot for ‘Drop Everything and Read’.
 English colleagues also offer a range of opportunities for students to partake in enrichment opportunities such as nationally recognised writing competitions, for example.
-Links with the Bradford Literature Festival are well established and more recently we have worked with the Broughton Hall Children’s Literature Festival.
-A recent trip to the highly-respected Poetry Live event for all Year 11 GCSE students was extremely well-received and the benefit of this enrichment was clearly evident in moderated assessed work, produced in preparation for the exam.
+Links with the Bradford Literature Festival are well-established and in the past we have worked with the Broughton Hall Children’s Literature Festival.
+A trip to the highly-respected Poetry Live event for all Year 11 GCSE students was extremely well-received and the benefit of this enrichment was clearly evident in moderated assessed work, produced in preparation for the exam.
 Engagement in activities beyond lessons indicates that students benefit from these opportunities.
 Attendance at after school lessons for Year 11 is consistently strong as students benefit from teachers who also work as examiners for the taught AQA specifications.

 Literacy intervention is an important part of the wider English curriculum.
 This is delivered by English specialists, ensuring progress is made in necessary areas, whether this be learning basic phonics or reading for inference, for example.
 Short-term interventions across the whole school, along with Year 7 catch-up groups, are designed to provide both challenge and support, ensuring that ‘excellence for all’ is offered and accessed wherever possible.
-Small group reading of literary canonical texts in lower school is a typical example of such an aspirational intervention.
+Small group reading of literary canonical texts in lower school, aimed at stretching and challenging those with the highest prior attainment, is a typical example of such an aspirational intervention.

 These thematic modules support our school’s aim of ‘excellence for all’ through being tailored for the needs of the broad ability of our students.
-A wide range of high quality resources allow for considerable flexibility and personalisation.
-This is done through highly experienced teachers providing routine challenge and support to every class.
-Differentiation is evident through a variety of strategies: grouping of students, variety of tasks, teacher intervention, adult in-class support, higher-order questioning and extension activities.
+A wide range of high-quality resources allow for personalisation of the curriculum through adaptive teaching.
+This is done through our highly experienced teachers providing routine challenge and support to every class.
+Differentiation is evident through a range of strategies: grouping of students, variety of tasks, teacher intervention, adult in-class support, higher-order questioning and extension activities.
 Formative assessment is key to informing teachers’ planning so that aspects of the curriculum can be ‘sped up’ or ‘slowed down’ depending on levels of progress.
-However a teacher meets the needs of any particular class, the thematic approach will ensure that over the course of an academic year, all students will at least have read a full novel, experienced high-quality poetry, analysed extracts from pre-20th century literature and explored literary non-fiction.
+However a teacher meets the needs of any particular class, the thematic approach will ensure that over the course of an academic year, all students will have gained the knowledge of our curriculum through having read a full novel, experienced high-quality poetry, analysed extracts from pre-20th century literature and explored literary non-fiction.
 In terms of writing, students are taught to be confident and adaptable.
 Narrative, descriptive, rhetorical and transactional writing are all taught explicitly and often in relation to texts which have been explored in class.
 Oracy is also prominent in lessons with teacher modelling of aspirational levels of articulacy and vocabulary.
 Students are offered opportunities to become highly confident speakers through both informal and formal presentations of their work.
 Student voice activities help the department to reflect on the quality of the curriculum, its delivery and its effectiveness.

 Students focus on ...